 Leveraging SNMP v1/2/3 and WMI, the system enables monitoring in combination with powerful alerting and notification capabilities to keep network infrastructure running and provide notification when issues arise.

-The hardware and software used to complete the steps outlined in this document include:
+The hardware and software used in this guide include:

-- Firebox or WatchGuard XTM device installed with Fireware v11.11.x
+- Firebox T80 device installed with Fireware v12.7 or higher

-- PRTG Server, installed in Windows Server 2012 Standard Edition with an IP address of 10.0.1.2
+- PRTG Server installed in Windows Server 2016 Standard Edition with an IP address of 10.0.3.2

 Set Up the Firebox

-You must configure SNMP on the WatchGuard Firebox before you can use PRTG to discover it.
+You must configure SNMP on your Firebox before you can use PRTG to discover the Firebox.